-David Fincher’s Fight Club, based on the novel of the same name, is the ultimate cult classic.
-This film follows the unnamed Narrator (Edward Norton), an insomniac who leads a directionless life.
-He visits support groups for men with testicular cancer, attempting to cure his insomnia by nurturing and sympathising with the other cancer sufferers.
+It follows the unnamed Narrator (Edward Norton), an insomniac who leads a directionless life.
+He visits support groups for men with testicular cancer, attempting to cure his insomnia by nurturing and sympathising with the cancer sufferers.

 As one of my all-time favourite films, there are so many ways Fight Club can be interpreted, which makes it such a fantastic watch.
 One thing is for sure though; this film is not just simply about a couple of guys who start up their own fight club for the sake of it.
 The film is much deeper and innovative than your instincts may tell you.

 Fight Club is pretty faithful to the original novel.
 Tonally, both the novel and the film are very similar as well.
 Whilst they’re equally as dark, I believe the film is actually superior to the book, which is quite a rare occurrence for adaptations.
 Unlike most films that were originally a book, Fight Club actually explores the characters and their relationships with each other in even more depth.
-To my mind, the film is an improvement on an already great novel.
+The film is an improvement on an already great novel.

-The performances of Edward Norton and Brad Pitt, is one of the main reasons the film is so engaging and memorable.
+The performances of Edward Norton and Brad Pitt is one of the main reasons the film is so engaging.
 They play their characters brilliantly, especially Norton whose character we are made to identify with.
 As more and more fight clubs start appearing all over the country, with Tyler Durden leading the movement, the viewer is plunged into the crazy journey.

-Norton’s character is pitted against much more physically dominant men in the fight club, but otherwise they are ordinary guys just like himself.
-The fights are an unflinching and bloody.
+Norton’s character is pitted against much more physically dominant men in the fight club, but otherwise, they are ordinary guys just like himself.
+The fights are unflinching and bloody.
 As some may argue against, the film does not glamorise violence.
 It is a highly satirised commentary on isolated young men, who feel they have no place in society.
-The fight club provides a platform where they can reassert their identity and “hyper-masculinity”.
+The fight club provides a platform where they can reassert their identity and “hypermasculinity”.

-Despite the film’s slow start, Fight Club is a joyously entertaining film with top class comedy, and still manages to be thought-provoking.
-How fight club transforms into a larger anti-capitalist movement, is a chain of events I won’t spoil here.
-The film really plays with your expectations and it very much defies genre conventions.
-As a psychological, action-packed, satirical and comical film, it doesn’t quite fit into any particular genre.
+Despite the film’s slow start, it is joyously entertaining with top class comedy and still manages to be thought-provoking.
+How fight club transforms into a larger anti-capitalist movement is a chain of events I won’t spoil here.
+The film really plays with your expectations, defying genre conventions in the process.
+As a psychological, action-packed, black comedy satire, it doesn’t quite fit into any particular genre.
 Crucially though, Fight Club contains everything which is needed for a really enjoyable film.

 Fight Club is definitely one of the greatest films of all time.
-I have watched this film multiple times now and it never ceases to entertain and amuse.
-Although it relishes in its violence and fight scenes, there still aren’t many films out there quite like Fight Club, as it has such a profound level of courage and ambition.
-Terrific performances, visually compelling and with a narrative that ejects you of your comfort zone.
-Even to this day, Fight Club is still frequently watched, loved and appreciated, having established a large cult following.
+I have watched it multiple times now and it never ceases to entertain and amuse.
+It has terrific performances, it’s visually compelling and has a narrative that pulls you of your comfort zone.
+Even to this day, it’s still frequently watched, loved and appreciated, having established a large cult following.
 There is no doubt that Fight Club is a timeless film.

 Quoted: “The first rule of Fight Club is: you do not talk about Fight Club.
 The second rule of fight club is: You DO NOT talk about Fight Club!”